 - Revisit the aisle – When picking up an item, revisit in your mind the aisle you first fell in love with it.
 If you returned to that aisle at this very moment, would you buy it again?
 If not, it’s probably time to get rid of it.

 - Pace yourself – Tempted to devote an entire day or weekend to your decluttering efforts?
 You’ll likely lose stamina and motivation this way.
 Instead, choose one room or area to declutter at a time.
 You’ll be much happier with one finished room than several rooms torn apart when you’re too tired to finish them.
-Call on Molly Maid to help you clean it when it’s done!

 - Flip it around – Overwhelmed with DVDs, books, or items of clothing?
 Flip them around.
 Every time you watch a movie or wear a piece of clothing, flip the case or hangar in the opposite direction.
 In one year, whatever items have yet to be ‘flipped’ back to their original direction should find a new home.
 This same decluttering method can be utilized with a box!
 Take items out of drawers and off shelves and place them in a box.
 Only place items back in drawers and on shelves when you use them.
 After a predetermined length of time, find a new home for whatever is left in the box!